Logo for Piano Play It

 What's we're going to learn next is about the possibility to raise the seventh note (Which is located a whole tone under the root note) and create a major seventh note (So instead of playing a C7th chord (C, E, G, Bb) you play (C, E, G, B).

-The seventh note is a major third above the fifth note.
 The seventh note of the C major chord in C major scale is the major seventh.
 If we look at the intervals we will see that concerning chord construction you should basically add a major third over the fifth note of the major chord.

 The major seventh gives the chord a wide open sound deriving from the presence of two major thirds in the chord.
 In this case it serves as a color provider.